 *Culinary Use of Essential Oils

 Essential oils are under the purview of the FDA as food items, and it maintains mountains of regulations for the food and flavor use of oils.
 Among those regulations, the FDA keeps a list of essential oils that are labeled Generally Recognized as Safe (GRAS).
 The GRAS label is granted to an essential oil by the FDA if it is "generally recognized, among qualified experts, as having been adequately shown to be safe under the conditions of its intended use…" The food and flavor industry adds essential oils like Bergamot, Peppermint, and Vanilla to boost the taste and aroma of many items, such as juices, liqueurs, and teas.

 Plan for Potency

 For clarity, let's compare this with coffee drinking.
 Drinking a cup or two of coffee is enjoyable and may benefit your health.
 Drinking a pot or two of coffee is probably imprudent, though.
 Similarly, eating a reasonable amount of an essential oil can be enjoyable, healthy, and safe though guzzling a whole bottle is ill-considered.
 Wise use of oils follows the "less is more" principle because the full botanical blessing is encompassed in just one drop.
-One single drop of oil is a dose or serving and the daily allowance is 10 drops (0.5ml) of an oil.
+One single drop of oil is a serving and the daily allowance is 10 drops (0.5ml) of an oil.
 It is also a good practice to mix the drop of essential oil with organic honey, olive oil, or coconut oil.
 When adding a drop of essential oil to a culinary creation, add one drop per portion and do so just before serving.